From NGO to Social Business : Why and How

 However, good change processes can be implemented cost-efficiently and within a reasonable time span.
-Looking back at the organisational change processes I’ve worked on ver the past few years, the following points seem critical for the success of any change process:
+Looking back at the organisational change processes we have supported over the past few years, the following points have proven critical for their success:

 1. Cut back to the (bare) essentials

 Decide what you are good at and cut back everything else.
 For example, at the beginning of 2012, Cordaid was running well over 2,000 projects.
 By the end of the same year, just under 1,000 of these had been put on hold and transferred to a specially created unit to wind them down.

 Mr. Van Eeghen thinks this was key to initiating the change process from NGO to social enterprise.
 “It cut down complexity, clarified priorities and committed everyone in the organisation to make the project a success”, he said.
 “Everyone was certain that this is not tinkering with processes or systems anymore: we meant business!”

 2. Get help — but not too much

-Hordes of consultants, change managers and external focus groups may be popular, but are not the answer.
+Though it might be tempting to hire multiple consultants, change managers and external focus groups, avoid doing so or the change process might be “the thing the consultants do”.
 Instead, hire one or two good consultants to provide perspective.
-Consultants do not have a career ambition within the organisation and that can be very useful when using them to defend and promote difficult decisions.
-But don’t hire too many, as otherwise the change process becomes “the thing the consultants do”,
+Consultants do not have a career ambition within the organisation which can be useful when it comes to defending and promoting difficult decisions.

 Make sure these consultants are there to help with the development of business plans for each business unit, working with — not just for — the board and managers.
 This will require longer involvement from consultants, typically 12 to 18 months, with alternating full-time and part-time periods.
 Any good advisory organisation should accommodate this.

 3. Build a business plan — a real one

-Setting out our values and ambitions, and spelling out the external forces influencing the organisations do not count.
+Simply setting out your values and ambitions, and spelling out the external forces influencing the organisations, does not suffice.
 And yet, the business plans of many NGOs are just that.

-▪ Which activities will be continued, which ones will be not?
+▪ Which activities will be continued; which ones will not be?

 ▪ Where does the funding come from now; where will it come from next year?